-The road to happiness begins in Bali, most probably at one of these magnificent hotels and Airbnbs designed to sync with the island’s vernacular architecture, its spellbinding topography, and soothing, spiritual vibe.
+The road to happiness begins in Bali, most probably at one of these magnificent hotels and vacation rentals designed to sync with the island’s vernacular architecture, its spellbinding topography, and soothing, spiritual vibe.

 A trip to the “Island of Gods” can be as luxurious or action-packed as you want it to be, and it all comes down to where you wake up in the morning.
 Here, perhaps more than anywhere else, the accommodation holds the key to the type of experience you are going to have.

 An exotic thatched-roof villa in a high-end resort will envelop you in pure serenity and indulgence through absolute privacy, sensual spa rituals, and moving cultural experiences.
 Meanwhile, an eco bamboo structure that’s more open-air than walled will put you right in the middle of Bali’s verdant natural beauty, providing the perfect escape from reality.

 Whether you’re seeking luxury or adventure, romance, spiritual healing, or unique architecture, here are the 15 best places to stay in Bali for every travel mood.

 Where: In a bamboo forest along Ayung River, 30 minutes south of Ubud; part of the Green Village development.